 BY Apostle Sampson Dorkunor, General Overseer, Living Bread Mission; Director, Reaching the Unreached.

-If missions is God’s heartbeat, then his Church’s budget must reflect same in the allocation of funds.
+If missions is God’s heartbeat, then his Church’s budget must reflect the same in the allocation of funds.
 However, this is not the usual case, especially in Africa.

-Doing missions cross-culturally has major cost components such as living expenses, administrative expenses, structural development expenses, and incidentals.
-An important but often neglected component for the African context is pensions for missionaries.
+Doing missions cross-culturally has major cost components such as living expenses, administrative expenses, and structural development expenses.
 Let us consider the cost of living for a typical four-member missionary family serving in Africa.
-Some mission organizations from the Asian context require a monthly income of $2,300 to $2,500.
-With this amount, the missionary will live with some savings if assigned to a rural community.
-However, in a city environment, they may live at a survival level.
+Some mission organizations from Asia require a monthly income of $2,300 to $2,500.
 How does this compare with an indigenous African missionary serving cross-culturally?

 Inquiries reveal that a Ghanaian missionary leader, for example, receives between $300 and $500, whilst some field missionaries receive between $100 and $200 per month.
 Others receive as close to nothing as $50 per month.
 Additionally, the typical African has responsibility covering aged parents and other needy members.
 The Scriptures ask a rhetorical question: who goes to war at his own expense (1 Cor 9:7-10)?